ajbrehm/ABTokenTools/README.md

 **RunJob /WindowStationPermission [/Domain sDomain] /User sUser**

 Sets permissions for an account on the current user's window station (which is useful before trying to start a program into this session).

+Note the PowerShell Just-Enough-Admin configuration example for a way to use this.

 # RunToken